 Specific responsibilities of the Board include, but are not limited to, the following:

-- Overseeing and monitoring significant corporate plans and strategic initiatives.
+- Establishing with management significant corporate plans and strategic initiatives.

 - Reviewing and approving, on at least an annual basis, the Corporation's strategic plans, which take into account, among other things, the opportunities and risks of the business, and adopting a strategic planning process and monitoring the Corporation's performance.